Happiness often sneaks in a door you did not think was open.

 - 1/4 teaspoon Cutting Edge Cultures - or 1/2 cup kefir whey

-- 1 cup water - to mix with starter culture
+- 1 cup Water spring or filtered with minerals - to mix with starter culture

 - 2 pounds yellow squash - cut in thin rounds